cristianoliveira/waseful/libs/hilfreich/README.md

 # lint the project with eslint to find code style issues
 npm run lint

-# run tests with jest and enzyme
+# run tests with vitest
 npm run test
 ```